MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecating-with-statements-overview.md

 ### suppressWarnings setting

-Warnings can be suppressed globally in an extension by specifying this in the `app.json` file.
+Warnings can be suppressed globally in an extension by specifying the `suppressWarnings` in the `app.json` file.
 For more information, see [AL Language Extension Configuration](devenv-al-extension-configuration.md).
 The syntax is:

 ```json
 "suppressWarnings": [ "AL0606", "AL0604" ]